Baharul0111/Driver-Drowsiness-Detection/readme2.md

 - **Average Recall:** 99%
 - **Average F1 Score:** 99%

-These results demonstrate the effectiveness and robustness of our system in accurately detecting driver drowsiness under various conditions.
+These results demonstrate the effectiveness and robustness of the system in accurately detecting driver drowsiness under various conditions.